Barqawiz/Android-Kotlin-Basic2Advanced/README.md

     - **ColorMyviews**: build responsive views with constraint layout.
 	- **AndroidTrivia**: introduction to navigation graphs, navigation drawer and fragments.
 	- **DessertPusher**: handling acitivty/ fragment lifecycle and observers.
-	- **GuessIt**: a word guessing game to learn about application archeticture, viewModel and LiveData.
+	- **GuessIt**: a word guessing game to learn about application archeticture, viewModel and liveData.
+	- **SleepQualityTracker**: MVVM application with Room database, coroutines and basic unit testing.

 # Tools

 These application created using Android studio 4.1.1